kevin-brodsky-arm/morello-project-website/_pages/homepage.md

             ![](/assets/images/content/Morello_Software_Stacks_Diagram_ST2_V2.png){:.img-fluid}

-            These stacks and the supporting tooling are intended to provide a foundation for ecosystem research.
-Enabling collaboration on existing work packages and new work on alternate RTOS/OS environments, tools and workloads.
+            These stacks and the supporting tooling are intended to provide a foundation for ecosystem research, enabling collaboration on existing work packages and new work on alternate RTOS/OS environments, tools and workloads.
 Functionality will evolve in stages throughout the lifetime of the Morello Program.

             Integrated stack releases (manifests, build scripts, documentation) and component forks associated with this page are available via git.morello-project.org

-            Please start with the top level code repository [Documentation.](https://git.morello-project.org/morello/docs).
+            Please start with the top level code repository [Documentation](https://git.morello-project.org/morello/docs).

             ## Bare-metal Enablement